 Lennel Bank is a terraced garden overlooking the River Tweed, consisting of wide borders packed with shrubs and perennial planting, some unusual.
-The water garden, built in 2008, is surrounded by a rockery and utilises the slope ending in a pond.
+The water garden, built in 2008, is surrounded by a rockery and utilises the slope, ending in a pond.
 There is a small kitchen garden with raised beds in unusual shapes.
-Different growing conditions throughout the garden from dry, wet, shady and sunny lend themselves to a variety of plants, which hopefully enhance interest in the garden.
+Different growing conditions throughout the garden from dry, wet, shady and sunny, lend themselves to a variety of plants and enhance interest in the garden.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.